GluuFederation/docs-clustermgr-prod/3.1.3/source/installation/index.md

 ### SSH & Keypairs

 Give Cluster Manager the ability to establish an ssh connection to the servers in the cluster.
-This includes the NGINX/load-balancing server:
+This includes the NGINX/load-balancing server.
+A simple keygeneration example:

 `ssh-keygen -t rsa`

-- This will initiate a prompt to create a keypair. **Do not input a password here**.
+- This will initiate a prompt to create a keypair.
 Cluster Manager must be able to open connections to the servers.

+!!!
+Note
+    Cluster Manager now works with encrypted keys and will prompt you for the password any time Cluster Manager is restarted.

 - Copy the key (default is `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file of all servers in the cluster, including the NGINX server (unless another load-balancing service will be used). **This MUST be the root authorized_keys.**